FGMphys/NN-mW-Nucleation/README.md

 # NN-mW-Nucleation
-This repository contains the dataset and the scripts to run the training of the model.
+This repository contains the scripts to run the training of the Neural Network Potential for mW nucleation.
 The following python packages are required to run the training program:

 1. Tensorflow==2.8 (and its dependency)